 What does it mean to write a great college paper?
 Most importantly, a college-level paper should convey your knowledge in a clear, cohesive, and concise manner.

-At its bare essentials, an academic essay needs to make an argument, support any claims, and lead the reader to an inevitable conclusion based on facts presented.
+At its bare essentials, an academic essay needs to make an argument, support any claims, and lead the reader to an inevitable conclusion based on facts presented from primary and seondary sources.
 Writing a successful college paper is a skill you can learn and here are some tips to help you hone that skill.

 1. Clear, Concise Thesis Statement